QUIQQER/socialshare/README.md

 ![QUIQQER Social Share](bin/images/Readme.jpg)

-Social share Plugin
+Social share
 ========

-Die Erweiterung ermöglicht das Hinzufügen von verschiedenen social share Buttons (u.a.
-Facebook, Twitter, Google, Whatsapp).
+This plugin allows you to simply place social share buttons on your website.
-Der Head-Bereich wird um neue meta Tags erweitert (Open Graph und Schema.org).
+It supports the most popular social networks like Facebook, Twitter, Pinterest, etc.

 Package name: